orkes-io/docs/docs/how-tos/Workers/write-workers.md

 ## What Are Workers?

-Conductor is built to connect microservices together and orchestrate workflows.
+Conductor is built to connect microservices and orchestrate workflows.
 In Conductor's parlance, each microservice is a `worker`.

 Each worker is a microservice that is a small autonomous unit.
 Each worker performs a small, well-defined task.
-There are defined input parameters, and the output parameters are also well defined.
+There are defined input parameters, and the output parameters are also well-defined.

 You can create your workers in any language.
 Our [SDKs](/content/docs/how-tos/SDKs) will help speed along the development.